 Trim Your Nails

 If you just nicked the very tip of your nail, trim it with a nail clipper using as few snips as possible to hide the chips before sealing your nail with a layer of clear top coat.

-Tip #4: Make it an Accent Nail
+Make It an Accent Nail

-Tip #5: Dab it in Nail Polish Remover
+Dab It in Nail Polish Remover

 Only Paint Over the Chip

-Tip #7: Make it a French Manicure
+Make It a French Manicure

 If accent nails aren’t your thing and you prefer your manicure to look uniform, make it into a French manicure.
 The best part is that you can make the line as thick as you want to cover any chips that are either on the tips or a little towards the center.
-Check out this gold variation and this French mani with a thicker line for inspo.